bmmpxf/mapstory/manual/manual.rst

 Style tab
 ---------

 The Style tab allows you to select from existing styles associated with the StoryLayer, or upload a new one.
 Styles can't be directly edited on this tab; to edit a style, you must create a MapStory and load this StoryLayer.
-(LINK TO SOME DOC?)

 .. _storylayer.sharetab: